mnieber/mnieber.github.io/_posts/2020-11-04-using-a-technical-product-roadmap.md

 ## An example of a milestone

-I will use the example of a website that allows user to share lists of dance move videos.
+I will use the example of a website that allows users to share lists of dance move videos.
 The website can be used by people who want to learn how to dance.
 One of the product requirements is that some videos should not be made available to all users.
 This is because some dance teachers make videos available to their students but do not want these videos to spread to the whole internet.